kgish/skillzz/README.md

 This is an advanced website platform for matching highly skilled workers to customers who are searching for the best and most appropriate person for a given task at hand.

-Selection criteria includes categories, skills, user-defined tags, bios, hourly rates, availability for filtering through the results.
+Selection criteria includes categories, skills, user-defined tags, bio, hourly rates, availability for filtering through the results.

 An example of such a query might be: I am looking for a senior Ruby developer with knowledge of Linux who charges